Do you know what’s generating leads to your website? what are google analytics features? Google analytics tool can tell you.

 The dashboard of the Google Analytics tool will contain a pictorial representation of information such as

 - The average time the visitor stayed on your website

 - What type of visitors are they and where do they belong

 Here are few snapshots of Google Analytics tool dashboard

 Google Analytics Tool Reports

-Google analytics tool gives you a detailed report on visitors, traffic sources, landing pages, Keywords and conversions through four main reports.
-We are going to look in detail about these reports in the below section.
+Google analytics tool gives you a detailed report on visitors, traffic sources, landing pages, Keywords, and conversions through four main reports.
+We are going to look in detail at these reports in the below section.